 The difference in the concentration of the various elements within the different parts may be attributed to preferential absorbability of the plant for the corresponding elements.
 In addition, the observed results may be linked to the minerals composition of the soil in which the plant grows and climatology conditions.
-In leaves, seed, root and whole parts sodium concentration have good.
+In leaves, seed, root and whole parts sodium concentration is good.
 Other mineral composition is at various results.
-Calcium present on root (1.71%) and whole parts (1.71%).
+Calcium present in root (1.71%) and whole parts (1.71%).

-The present investigation under taken in field condition to study the response of Sesamum crop to foliar application of different micronutrients, viz.
-B, Zn, Mo, Cu, Fe, Mn, Co and their combination as well as commercial mixture.
+The present investigation under taken in field condition to study the response of different micronutrients, viz.
+B, Zn, Mo, Cu, Fe, Mn, Co and their combination as well as commercial mixture as foliar application in Sesame crop.
 The data relating to various characters studied during course of investigation and interpreted in the preceding chapter were discussed in this chapter under the following heads.